intergrals/Catch-of-the-Day/readme.md

 - 24/05/2019: Synced fish list with firebase.
 - 24/05/2019: Saved orders in local storage for future use on reload.
 - 24/05/2019: Allow modification of inventory forms and send info up to update app state.
+- 24/05/2019: Added delete button to orders.
+Instead of deleting it entirely like tutorial, remove them by pounds.

 ## Useful Notes